-The many jokes squeezed into each episode of The Simpsons weave together two distinct strands of humor: On the one hand, the snarky, iconoclastic nastiness embodied by Harvard Universty’s Lampoon magazine; and on the other, the dark, rapid-fire, angst of Borscht Belt tummlers (“roisterers”) and shpritzers (“sprayers”) such as Lenny Bruce and Don Rickles.
+The many jokes squeezed into each episode of the phenomenally long-running animated TV series The Simpsons weave together two distinct strands of humor: On the one hand, the snarky, iconoclastic nastiness embodied by Harvard University’s Lampoon magazine; and on the other, the dark, rapid-fire, angst of Borscht Belt tummlers (“roisterers”) and shpritzers (“sprayers”) such as Lenny Bruce and Don Rickles.

 None is more typical of this Jewish strain of humor than the exchange between Bart’s friend Milhouse and Lisa in the Exodus segment of the episode, “Simpson Bible Stories.”
 In this dream sequence, Milhouse is Moses.
 He has just led the Israelite slaves across the Red Sea, only to learn that what lies ahead is 40 years of wandering in the desert.
 But after that, he asks Lisa hopefully, “it’s clear sailing for the Jews, isn’t that right?”
 Lisa, unwilling to break the news of what the next 3,000 years holds for the Chosen People, smiles tightly and says, “Well, more or less.”

 There is an Orthodox synagogue in town, with the improbable name of Temple Beth Springfield, located not far from Reverend Lovejoy’s First Church of Springfield.
 The two houses of worship are so close, in fact, that once the church marquee carried the decidedly non-ecumenical message: “No Synagogue Parking.”